franziskafurtado/franziskafurtado/ReadMe.md

 Welcome to my github profile!

-I'm Franziska Furtado, a developer currently working with Front End Web Development (mostly AngularJS/JavaScript) and SQL (PostgreSQL). :desktop_computer:
+I'm Franziska Furtado, a developer currently working with Front End Development (mostly AngularJS/JavaScript) and SQL (PostgreSQL). :desktop_computer:

 Hopefully I will be a computer engineer by the end of the year.